 We all heard about Zoom’s security issues.
 The app faced problems for which it was widely criticized.
 Since then, it has made security changes and strengthened its privacy measures.
 The shared content can be encrypted by using AES 256 encryption and end-to-end encryption.

-When it comes to the meetings, they are protected with encryption again; also Zoom has waiting rooms for attendees and requires the host to be present before the meeting starts.
+When it comes to virtual meetings, they are protected with encryption again; also Zoom has waiting rooms for attendees and requires the host to be present before the meeting starts.
 In addition, only individuals with a given email domain can join by using a passcode.

 Discord vs Zoom: Video Conferencing and Screen Share